Leopard moray eel: Distribution and habitat

 The leopard moray eel is widespread throughout the Indo-Pacific oceans from Réunion to the Hawaiian, Line and Society Islands, north to southern Japan, southern Korea, and south to New Caledonia.

-It inhabits coral and rocky reefs at depth range from 8 to 60 m.
+The Leopard Moray eel inhabits coral and rocky reefs from shallow coastal waters to deeper reef slopes between 5 and 60 m in depth.
+It typically shelters in reef crevices during the day and hunts for prey at night.